 Wendy Ng is a Senior Lecturer at Melbourne Law School.
-She researches on competition law, focusing on China and ASEAN, international and comparative law, and political economy issues.
+Wendy researches on competition law, focusing on China, international and comparative law, and political economy issues.
+She completed her PhD and LLB at the University of Melbourne and LLM at Columbia University.
 Her book, ‘The Political Economy of Competition Law in China’, was published by Cambridge University Press in 2018.
-She has worked with the Australian Competition and Consumer Commission and other development partners to support the introduction and development of competition law and policy in ASEAN.
-Prior to academia, Wendy worked as a lawyer at leading commercial law firms in Melbourne and New York.
+She has received a number of awards for her doctoral and postdoctoral research, including the University of Melbourne’s Chancellor’s Prize for Excellence in the PhD thesis and 2018-2019 ABA Section of Antitrust Law International Scholar-in-Residence Award.
+Wendy was previously a lawyer at leading commercial law firms in Melbourne and New York.

 University of Melbourne